Submission Guidelines for the NAEYC Blog

 Blog submissions can provide thoughtful information on a topic and connect to an NAEYC publication or other initiative and engage readers in thoughtful conversation.

 II.
 Personal Reflections, Anecdotal Stories

 Blogs can share personal reflections, memories, anecdotes, or humorous stories related to early childhood education and young children.
 Blog posts can also connect to NAEYC content and initiatives and to the NAEYC community locally across the US.

 Focus on a specific idea to keep the blog post brief.
-Aim to write 500 words or less) explorations of a topic.
+Aim to write 500 words or less.
 Website visitors can comment on a post and authors can respond in turn.
 Posts can be text only or can include photos or video clips.
-Back to top

 Editing: Note that all submissions are subject to editorial review and revisions, copy-editing, and design.
 We will share the edits with you, pose queries, and ask for additional information, as needed.

-Copyright and clearance requirements: Before publication, we will provide copyright and clearance forms to ensure that NAEYC has the rights to publish the content.
+Copyright and Clearance Requirements: Before publication, we will provide copyright and clearance forms to ensure that NAEYC has the rights to publish the content.
 We also require the rights to use all photographs and videos.
-Photographers must obtain and maintain model releases from the subjects of the photos/videos.
-See http://www.naeyc.org/publications/forauthors/photoguidelines for more information.
+Photographers must obtain and maintain model releases from the subjects of photos or videos.
+See www.naeyc.org/publications/forauthors/photoguidelines for more information.

 Interested in writing for other NAEYC Publications?